Terrel Bell: U.S. Secretary of Education

 Appointed to the Reagan cabinet in 1981, Bell was expected to preside over the dismantling of the Department of Education, but he ran into the legal requirement that such a dismantling required legislation.
 He was well-known, admired, and respected in education circles, having risen from high school teacher through college professor to administrative positions.
 Bell stood out as a humble man in an administration of moneyed people—he drove a U-Haul truck from Utah to Washington when he moved, as political appointees did not get reimbursed for moving expenses.

 In 1981, Bell convinced Reagan to appoint a commission to study excellence in education.
 The 1983 report of the National Commission on Excellence in Education, titled A Nation at Risk, started the drive for education reform with its conclusions, which included the claim that the nation was threatened by "a rising tide of mediocrity."

+During his tenure, the issue of asbestos in public schools was a major topic of concern.